Updated 16th April 2022.

 Many months back I chanced upon this article by Kuali @ thestar.com.my regarding my beloved char kuey teow stall.
 Today, I want to pay my personal tribute to the char kuey teow stall which I basically grew up with.

 I spent lots of my childhood dinner there.
-There were no such thing as unhealthy food or cholesterol level thingy during that time.
+There was no such thing as unhealthy food or cholesterol level thingy during that time.
 It’s also the place where I meet my school friends and relatives.
 So that was sort of like a gathering place for me.
 Today, the stall is located two shops away from its former location.
-While the char kuey teow still taste the same, the customers are lesser now.
-I guess people are into healthier living?
+While the char kuey teow still tastes the same, the customers are lesser now.
+I guess people are into healthier living? and surely because there are lots of food options nowadays.

 My mom frequented this Melawis char kuey teow even before I was born and that was over 3 decades ago.
-She even had CKT when she’s pregnant with me.
-No wonder I love CKT!!!
-The lady with a heart is my mom. 🙂
+She even had CKT when she was pregnant with me.
+No wonder I love CKT so much!!!

-I usually tapau (packed/takeaway) my CKT home.
-This sinful CKT has the right amount of everything… chives, bean sprouts, fried egg, cockles (I skip this though), seasoning, wok hei and most importantly generous amount of YUMMY fried pork lard!
+I usually tapau (packed/takeaway) CKT home.
+This sinful CKT has the right amount of everything… chives, bean sprouts, fried egg, cockles (I skip this though), seasoning, wok hei and most importantly generous amount of YUMMY chu yau char (crispy pork lard/pork cracklings)!

 Do you want to know why I usually eat the CKT at home?

-I still remember whenever I order 3 packets of different noodles to go (kuey teow, mee and kuey teow mee), the uncle will nag non-stop because he said ‘mah fun’ (troublesome).
-Hahaha The plate he used to serve is the same kind that I used for this Chinese dumpling recipe (first photo).
+I still remember whenever I order 3 packets of different noodles to go (kuey teow, mee and kuey teow mee), the uncle will nag non-stop because he said ‘mah fun’ (troublesome) because he would need to cook three times.
+The plate he used to serve us long ago is the same kind that I used for this Chinese dumpling recipe (first photo).

-In its heyday, the place is packed to the brim especially on weekend night.
-Although its glory days has passed, Melawis Char Kuey Teow is still standing proudly serving patrons like myself.
+In its heyday, the place is packed to the brim, especially on weekend nights.
+Although its glory days have passed, Melawis Char Kuey Teow is still standing proudly serving patrons like myself.
 It’s a place I go to whenever I need to spoil myself with a dose of my childhood. 🙂

 Melawis Char Kuey Teow